 Activity note: Getting on/off motorcoach; walking up to 1 mile including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera; varied terrain.
 Please keep in mind that all program activities take place at elevations above 7,000 feet; even routine walking and stair-climbing will be more fatiguing than at sea level.
 Those with breathing or heart concerns or previous history of altitude sickness should consult with their physician before attending the program.

 Breakfast: The hotel's breakfast buffet includes choices such as scrambled eggs, sausage, Belgian waffles, biscuits and gravy, fresh fruit, bagels, pastries, juices, hot and cold cereals, toast, juice, milk, coffee, tea.

-Morning: We'll be joined by our expert instructor who will lead a discussion about tonight's opera, "Die Fledermaus."
-The instructor is one of our most popular; participants have described him as knowledgeable, funny, exceptional and "FANTASTIC!"
+Morning: We'll be joined by our expert instructor who will lead a discussion about tonight's opera, Giacomo Puccini's "Madame Butterfly."
+The instructor is one of our most popular and has been praised by participants as knowledgeable, funny, exceptional and "FANTASTIC!"

 Lunch: At a local restaurant, enjoy choice of entrées, coffee, tea, soft drinks, water; additional beverages available for purchase.

 Afternoon: Our Group Leader will lead us on an exploration of Santa Fe's Plaza area, the historic heart of the city.
 We'll visit the impressive Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.
 We'll then return to the hotel with time to freshen up and relax before dinner.